brandiw/sign-up-form-solution-reactstrap/README.md

 # Lab: Sign up Form

+Forms are something you will frequently use in `React.js`.

 This lab uses what students have learned so far to create a sign up form using `reactstrap`.

 In the starter code, you'll find a `create-react-app` project with `reactstrap` installed and a linter fully setup to help stop bugs in their tracks!

 **Teaching Tip**: